-We work in robotics and are primarily active in motion planning, where the focus is on efficiently computing feasible, safe, accurate and effective motions for physically-grounded agents.
-Such agents may correspond to robotic manipulators or mobile robots, as well as simulated agents in virtual worlds, where the objective is to achieve physical realism.
-We are particularly interested in multi-agent and interactive challenges, where many autonomous agents operate in the same environment or they have to coexist and coordinate with people.
+Welcome to the PRACSYS lab headed by Dr. Kostas Bekris.
+We are members of the Computer Science department at Rutgers University.
+We work in robotics and especially in motion planning, where the focus is on efficiently computing safe and effective motions for robots and physically-simulated agents.
+We are also interested in multi-agent and interactive challenges, where many autonomous agents operate in the same environment or they have to coexist and coordinate with people.

-Our research has been supported by the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), the Office of Naval Research (ONR), as well as by internal funds from Rutgers University and previously the University of Nevada, Reno.
+Our research has been supported by the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), the Department of Homeland Security (DHS) and the Department of Defense (DoD).

 The lab is affiliated with the following centers:

 - Rutgers Center for Computational Biomedicine, Imaging, and Modeling (CBIM)

 - Center for Discrete Mathematics and Theoretical Computer Science (DIMACS)